AlirezaPedram/IG-RRTstar-rapid/ReadMe.txt

 main.m: The main function to run IG-RRT*

-obstacle_multi.m & obstacle_polyshape.m :  specify the obstacles position and their shape for "multiple obstacles" enviroment
+obstacle_multi.m & obstacle_polyshape.m :  specify the obstacles position and their shape for a sample "multiple obstacles" enviroment

 sample_x_P_randomly.m: It samples x and P randomly